raphaelmerry/pyspark-kafka-streaming/README.md

-# Streaming and processing text files with Kafka and Spark Streaming.
+# Streaming and processing text files with Kafka and PySpark

 This project aims to stream contents of text files inside a local directory to Apache Kafka, and process them in batch with Spark Streaming through the Python API.